rahulbattu15-boop/password-strength-checker/README.md

 ## Security Note

-Do not enter personal passwords, in demos or recordings.
+Do not enter personal passwords in demos or recordings.
 The browser demo checks the password locally.
 Does not save or upload it.

 ## Future Improvements